AlanMaxwell/iOS_interview_questions/README.md

 ```
 inout keyword allows to change the value of the parameter variable.

+## 39. Do classes support multilple inheritance in Swift?

+If to try to inherit from multiple classes, then NO. Swift classes don't support multiple inheritance.

+But you can inherit multiple protocols.

 # Behavioural:

 ## 1. Give me a short brief about yourself